 I sometimes buy my daughter bread from a store near me that sells it loose.
 I simply plop the loaf into a homemade cloth bag and bring it home—wasting neither paper nor plastic.
 The bread tastes delicious but unlike homemade sourdough bread, which keeps for up to a week, begins to dry out in one day.
 That makes it perfect for French toast.

-I don’t measure anything for French toast and merely eyeball the amounts (however, I did provide measurements below).
+I don’t measure anything for French toast and merely eyeball the amounts.
 I whisk together an egg, some milk, a splash of vanilla and a dash of cinnamon in a pie plate (a shallow dish results in evenly coated bread), dip in the slices of stale bread one or two at a time to soak up some egg mixture, turn the slices over to saturate the other sides of the bread and fry until golden.
 I serve French toast with either maple syrup or powdered sugar and lemon juice.

 Lunch: Minestrone soup

 I make lots of soup.
 Soup not only serves as an efficient vegetable-delivery vehicle, it also enables you to use up lots of food at once: vegetables that you must eat as soon as possible, random mystery beans in the pantry, leftover pasta and rice, and bits of meat and cheese if you eat meat and cheese.

 With this entire menu focusing on using up food on hand, by the time you start dinner, you may actually have run out of food to use up.
 I’m merely trying to give you ideas.
 You can find more ideas in menu no 1, menu no 2 and menu no 3.

 Here is my recipe for frittata.
 If like my teenager you believe frittata is simply quiche without the best part—the crust—make a crust.
 Serve this with sauerkraut or kimchi on the side and get your daily does of probiotics.